Joe-McCann/cs-241-hugo-notes/content/course/unsolvedProblems/Sections/theHaruhiProblem.md

 12,21.
 $$

-Now imagine that I wanted to write a sequnce of the characters $1,2$, allowing repeats, where every single permutation can be found within the sequence.
+Now imagine that I wanted to write a sequence of the characters $1,2$, allowing repeats, where every single permutation can be found within the sequence.
 For example
 $$
 s=12221
 $$